 For all RSUs that vest in accordance with the foregoing, the shares corresponding thereto shall be delivered to the Executive within twenty (20) business days of the Termination Date.
 As of the date of this Information Circular, none of the current RSUs issued to the NEOs have vested.
 All other RSUs which do not vest in accordance with this paragraph shall terminate and become null and void.
-As of the date of this Information Circular, none of the current RSUs in the future, the Board has the discretion to determine the terms that will apply to such RSUs upon a termination of an NEO without cause.
+Should the Board grant additional RSUs to the NEOs in the future, the Board has the discretion to determine the terms that will apply to such RSUs upon a termination of an NEO without cause.

-- Applies to Messrs.
-King, Driscoll, Reid and Ms. Colabella.
-For Mr. Krawetz vesting of options which would vest within 12 months of Termination Date vest, and expire in 90 days following termination. - 5) This is the retiring allowance for Messrs.
-King, Driscoll, Reid and Ms. Colabella.
-For Mr. Krawetz, the payment is equal to (i) one (1) times the annual salary; plus (ii) one (1) times the most recent annual bonus paid, and (iii) 15% of the sum of (i) and (ii).
+- 4) Applies to Messrs.
+King, Driscoll, and Ms. Colabella.
+For Mr. Krawetz and Mr. Ervin vesting of options which would vest within 12 months of Termination Date vest, and expire in 90 days following termination. - 5) This is the retiring allowance for Messrs.
+King, Driscoll, and Ms. Colabella.
+For Mr. Krawetz and Mr. Ervin, the payment is equal to (i) one (1) times the annual salary; plus (ii) one (1) times the most recent annual bonus paid, and (iii) 15% of the sum of (i) and (ii).

-Termination Payments as of December 31, 2014
+Termination Payments as of December 31, 2015

-The table below shows the incremental payments that would be made to each NEO at, following, or in connection with one of the termination scenarios below as at December 31, 2014.
+The table below shows the incremental payments that would be made to each NEO at, following, or in connection with one of the termination scenarios below as at December 31, 2015.